Working together: Creative collaboration in post-war Britain, 1945-65

 - MA Culture, Criticism & Curation (Distinction), Central Saint Martins, UAL (Vice Chancellor’s Scholarship for Academic Excellence), 2013

-- Archivist & Collection Manager, Nigel Henderson Estate, 2014-ongoing; Co-convenor, Paul Mellon Centre Doctoral Researchers Network, 2018-19; Visiting Scholar at Yale Center For British Art, Yale University, AHRC International Placement Scheme, 2018; PhD Teaching Assistant, 'The Ephemeral and the Fragmentary: towards other ways of mattering’, MA cross-programme, RCA, 2018-19; Visiting lecturer: MA Curating Contemporary Art, RCA; BA Fine Art, Liverpool Hope University; MA Culture, Criticism and Curation, CSM; BA Textile Design, CSM; School of Arts & Humanities Research Student Representative & Council Representative, RCA, 2017-18; Programme & Operations Coordinator, Chisenhale Gallery, London, 2015-2017
+- Archivist & Collection Manager, Nigel Henderson Estate, 2014-ongoing; Academic Leader, Curating Contemporary Art and Design: Theory and Practice, RCA, 2020; Co-convenor, Paul Mellon Centre Doctoral Researchers Network, 2018-19; Visiting Scholar at Yale Center For British Art, Yale University, AHRC International Placement Scheme, 2018; PhD Teaching Assistant, 'The Ephemeral and the Fragmentary: towards other ways of mattering’, MA cross-programme, RCA, 2018-19; Visiting lecturer: MA Curating Contemporary Art, RCA; BA Fine Art, Liverpool Hope University; MA Culture, Criticism and Curation, CSM; BA Textile Design, CSM; School of Arts & Humanities Research Student Representative & Council Representative, RCA, 2017-18; Programme & Operations Coordinator, Chisenhale Gallery, London, 2015-2017

-- Co-curator: Spotlight Display on Nigel Henderson's collage practice, Tate Britain, 2019; Co-curator: ‘Flow and Flux TECHNE Research Show’, Triangle Space and Cookhouse Gallery, Chelsea College of Arts, UAL, 2018; Curator: 'In Collaboration: Eduardo Paolozzi at the Central School, 1949-55', Central Saint Martins Museum & Study Collection, UAL, 2017; Co-curator: 'Anthony Caro: The Inevitable Revolution', Central Saint Martins, UAL, 2014
+- Co-curator: 'Vital Fragments: Nigel Henderson and the Art of Collage', Tate Britain, 2019-2020; Co-curator: ‘Flow and Flux TECHNE Research Show’, Triangle Space and Cookhouse Gallery, Chelsea College of Arts, UAL, 2018; Curator: 'In Collaboration: Eduardo Paolozzi at the Central School, 1949-55', Central Saint Martins Museum & Study Collection, UAL, 2017; Co-curator: 'Anthony Caro: The Inevitable Revolution', Central Saint Martins, UAL, 2014

 - AHRC International Placement Scheme, 2018; TECHNE (AHRC) Work Placement Fund for six-month curatorial placement at Tate Britain, 2019; TECHNE (AHRC) Study Support Fund for conference visits throughout 2017-18